lukasz-glen/hashless-tokens/README.md

 2. There is a lot of YUL.
 It is harder to use code analyzers and other automated tools supporting audits.
-3. Clasic solidity storage layout (using `mapping`) should not be mixed with segmented storage layout.
+3. Classic solidity storage layout (using `mapping`) should not be mixed with segmented storage layout.
 Or at least should be taken with great caution.
-For instance, a contract in pure solidity and a contract with segements should not inherit one from the other.
+For instance, a contract in pure solidity and a contract with segments should not inherit one from the other.
 Why?
 `mapping` covers the whole storage.
 With a segment, a raw user's input may be used to calculate a storage slot.
-In such a case, it may be much easier to find a collistion.
+In such a case, it may be much easier to find a collision.

 There is a hope that the situation will get better in time.
 Technically it is quite possible.